kacrosby/HW2-510/README.md

 ## WeatherBot Workshop (30%)

-This repo contains a modified version of the WeatherBot workshop.
+The HW2 repo contains a modified version of the WeatherBot workshop.
 Following the [WeatherBot workshop instructions](https://github.ncsu.edu/CSC-510/WeatherBot), modify the code in your fork of HW2.
 Complete the workshop activities, with this modification:
 * Add wind information.
 Modify the default bot message from something like "overcast clouds and feels like 68.56" to "overcast clouds and feels like 68.56, with winds of [WINDSPEED] from a heading of [DIRECTION IN DEGREES]."
 Where [WINDSPEED] etc. are from the values returned from the openweathermap api.

 Take a __screenshot__ of your personal channel on https://chat.robotcodelab.com showing your bot responding with weather and wind information.